 |

 Hippuris vulgaris (Aquatic) (Mare's Tail) - Spreads by creeping rhizomes with upright stems that reach 6 to 12 inches tall that have hair-like leaves that radiate horizontally, much like a bottle cleaner brush.
 The white summer-blooming flowers are small and are barely visible to the naked eye.
 Grows quickly in full sun to part shade.
 Tolerates very cold climates - hardy down to USDA Zone 4 and is easily propagated by divisions or stem cuttings.
 Perfect choice for a marginal or can be submerged in an aquarium.
-Holds a similar appearance to that of Parrot's Feather, Myriophyllum aquaticum.
-Hippuris, from the Greek, 'ippouris' (hippouris), "horse-tailed" and 'vulgaris', from the Latin, "ordinary, common".
+Has a similar appearance to Parrot's Feather, Myriophyllum aquaticum but is more upright.
+The name for the genus comes from the Greek word 'ippouris' (or hippouris) which means "horse-tailed" and the specific epithet is from the Latin word for "ordinary" or "common".

 |